-Welcome to Lafleche Credit Union's 86th Annual General Meeting.
+Welcome to Lafleche Credit Union's 87th Annual General Meeting.

-As President of the Board of Directors, I am pleased to announce that once again we had a very profitable year which would not have been possible without you our membership.
-And despite the challenges that we face in the ag sector, our assets, deposits and loan portfolio continue to grow year after year.
+As President of the Board of Directors, I am pleased to announce that we have once again achieved a highly profitable year, a success that would not have been possible without our valued membership.
+Despite the challenges we face in the agricultural sector, our assets, deposits, and loan portfolio continue to grow year after year.

-On behalf of the entire board I would like to thank you the members for your continued support.
+On behalf of the entire board, I would like to thank you, the members, for your continued loyalty and support.

-I would also like to thank the management and staff for making 2023 another successful year for Lafleche Credit Union.
-This credit union's success is very much due to the hard work of management and staff, and this is reflected in our most recent performance assessments by internal and external auditors.
+I would also like to express my gratitude to the management and staff for contributing to another successful year for Lafleche Credit Union in 2024.
+The credit union's achievements are largely attributable to the hard work and dedication of our management and staff, as evidenced by our most recent performance assessments conducted by both internal and external auditors.

-I would also like to thank the Board for the support they have given me as Chairman during the past year; for the dedication and commitment they gave to serving our members; and most importantly to their dedication towards discharging their duties.
-We will continually strive to provide the financial services that meet the needs of our members.
+I would also like to thank the Board for the support they have provided me as Chairman over the past year, for their dedication and commitment to serving our members, and, most importantly, for their unwavering commitment to fulfilling their responsibilities.
+We will continue to strive to offer financial services that meet the needs of our members.

-Last, I am pleased to announce that the management and Board has decided to share this success with the members.
-We will make a patronage allocation of \$688,000 to our members this year.
-This allocation is a 15% rebate on loan interest paid and 15% bonus on deposit interest earned by members in 2023.
-The highest payment ever paid in the 86 years of the credit union.
+Lastly, I am pleased to announce that the management and Board have decided to share this success with our members.
+This year, we will allocate over \$700,000 to our members as a patronage distribution.
+This allocation represents a 20% rebate on loan interest paid and a 20% bonus on deposit interest earned by members in 2024.
+It is the highest payment ever made in the 87-year history of the credit union.